olitheolix/ds2sim/README.md

         # myAwesomeClassifier(img)

         # Define a red bounding box.
-        x, y, width, height = 0.4, 0.2, 0.4, 0.4
+        x, y, width, height = 0.3, 0.4, 0.3, 0.3
         bbox = [QPen(QColor(255, 0, 0)), QRectF(x, y, width, height)]

         # Define a green text label.
-        x, y = 0.2, 0.7
+        x, y = 0.3, 0.4
-        text = [QPen(QColor(0, 255, 0)), DS2Text(x, y, 'Found Something')]
+        text = [QPen(QColor(100, 200, 0)), DS2Text(x, y, 'Found Something')]

         # Install the overlays.
         self.setMLOverlays([bbox, text])
 ```

-The `classifyImage` method will be called for each frame, and always receives
+The `classifyImage` method will be called for each frame.
+It always receives
-one RGB image as a NumPy array with type Uint8.
-Pass that image to your
+one RGB image as a NumPy array.
+Pass that image to your classifier any way you
-classifier any way you like.
+like.

-Then, when you have found out what is where in the scene, you can add overlays
+Then, when you have found out what objects are where, you can add overlays to
-via the `setMLOverlays` method to highlight it.
-The arguments to that method is
-a list of 2-tuples.
-The first element in each tuple must be a `QPen` instance,
-and it defines the colour and transparency.
-The second argument specifies what
+highlight them.
+Every overlay is a 2-tuples: a `QPen` to define the colour, and
-to draw.
-Currently, only `QRect` and `DS2Textures` elements are supported.
+a primitive to draw.
+Currently, `QRect` and `DS2Textures` are the only
+supported primitives.
+Pass all overlays to `setMLOverlays` and it will draw.

-When you start the application again, you should see an output like this.
+This should produce an output like this.

 Single Frame | Spaceflight
 :-------------------------:|:-------------------------: